 This event gathers around 200 exhibitors, 1k brands, and 4k buyers.
 There are also seminars and competitions.

 Investments in Guest-Centered Innovation Key to Future Success in Pizza Segment

-What can be deduced from this data?
+What can be deduced from all of the data and information available on the pizza industry?
 Here are five key takeaways for leaders across foodservice segments: